 Bucknell is interested in enrolling students from all world regions and countries and from all types of socio-economic backgrounds.
 Some of our international students receive financial support from their families and sponsors.
 Others rely on funds from Bucknell for part of their tuition, room and board.

-Bucknell offers significant resources to support international students who are a) admitted to Bucknell and b) demonstrate financial aid need through an application process.
+Bucknell offers some resources to support international students who are a) admitted to Bucknell and b) demonstrate financial aid need through an application process.

 Bucknell financial aid for international students is, however, limited.
 In each class we consider all applicants for financial assistance, but only a small number of highly qualified international applicants are ultimately chosen to receive financial assistance.